Published on April 23rd, 2026 by Felix Martinez

 Business Overview

-BSR Real Estate Investment Trust is an internally managed, open-ended REIT that owns a portfolio of 32 multifamily garden-style residential properties located in attractive primary and secondary markets in the Sunbelt region of the U.S. The REIT’s residential properties have 8,904 units in total.
+BSR Real Estate Investment Trust is an internally managed, open-ended REIT that owns a portfolio of 32 multifamily garden-style residential properties located in attractive primary and secondary markets in the Sunbelt region of the U.S. The REIT’s residential properties have a total of 8,904 units.
 It was founded in 1956 and became focused on multifamily housing in 1991.

 Source: Investor Presentation

 Sunbelt markets have enjoyed superior population and economic growth for decades and are likely to continue growing much faster than the rest of the country.
-As a result, BSR REIT is ideally positioned to enjoy above-average rent growth in the upcoming years.
+As a result, BSR REIT is ideally positioned to benefit from above-average rent growth in the coming years.

-BSR REIT has high-quality, affordable residential properties, which enjoy strong demand throughout all phases of the economic cycle.
+BSR REIT has high-quality, affordable residential properties that enjoy strong demand across all phases of the economic cycle.
 In addition, its properties require lower maintenance expenses than typical urban properties.

-Moreover, multifamily REITs have outperformed most other categories of REITs over the last two decades.
+Moreover, multifamily REITs have outperformed most other REIT categories over the last two decades.

 Source: Investor Presentation